-- (a) is or has been a member of the clergy, or - (b) holds or has held any position of leadership within the Diocese and without limiting the generality of the foregoing a position of leadership includes - (i) an office, or - (ii) membership of a body incorporated by or under the Bodies Corporate Act, or - (iii) a churchwarden, or - (iv) membership of a parish council, or - (v) membership of any other board, council or committee established by the Synod, the Standing Committee, a regional council or a parish council, or - (vi) a chief executive officer of an organisation constituted by an ordinance of the Synod or the Standing Committee, or - (vii) an officer of the kinds specified in part 6 of the Church Administration Ordinance 1990, or - (viii) an appointment by a rector, a curate-in-charge, churchwarden or parish council or by any delegate or agent of such a person or body of persons, but excludes a bishop who is subject to the jurisdiction of the Special Tribunal.
+- (a) is or has been a member of the clergy, or - (b) holds or has held any position of leadership within the Diocese and without limiting the generality of the foregoing a position of leadership includes - (i) an office, or

+- (ii) membership of a body incorporated by or under the Bodies Corporate Act, or - (iii) a warden, or - (iv) membership of a parish council, or - (v) membership of any other board, council or committee established by the Synod, the Standing Committee, a regional council or a parish council, or - (vi) a chief executive officer of an organisation constituted by an ordinance of the Synod or the Standing Committee, or - (vii) an officer of the kinds specified in the Parish Administration Ordinance 2008, or - (viii) an appointment by a rector, a curate-in-charge, churchwarden or parish council or by any delegate or agent of such a person or body of persons, but excludes a bishop who is subject to the jurisdiction of the Special Tribunal.

-Diocesan Tribunal means the Diocesan Tribunal constituted for the Diocese in accordance with Chapter IX of the 1961 Constitution and Part 3 of Chapter 8 of this Ordinance.
+Diocesan Tribunal means the Diocesan Tribunal constituted for the Diocese in accordance with Chapter IX of the 1961 Constitution and Part 3 of Chapter 9 of this Ordinance.

-Director means the person appointed for the time being under clause 101.
+Director means the person appointed for the time being under clause 111.